iskariott/cexWithdraw/README.md

 > [!IMPORTANT]
-> This script does not store or send any information.
+> This script does not store any private information.
 All your private data is stored only on your computer.
-Please keep your api token data in a safe place, because an attacker can steal all your funds if he takes possession of it !!!
+Please keep your api data in a safe place, because an attacker can steal all your funds if he takes possession of it!

 ### Previous preparation
 <details>